Feminism in Italy: Women in Fascist Italy (1922-1945)

 The feminist movement was dealt a huge blow in 1922 when Benito Mussolini came to power, and the country's fascist era was underway.
 This period was generally anti-feminist.
 For example, fascist ideology dictated procreation as a woman's duty.

 However, in 1925 women in Italy gained the right to vote, though it was limited to local elections.
-In 1945 women in Italy gained full suffrage.
+Initially, Fascism had an ambivalent view on women's position, and Mussolini promised the leader of the Fasci Femminili, Elisa Majer Rizzioli, to introduce women's suffrage.